ViewBTC/mvs-blog/source/_posts/reset-mvs.md

 </b></font>

-Entry below specify path on your device:
+Please copy and paste the below into the search function on your device:
 Windows
 -------------
 ```